 I started using the Eye Movement Integration procedure (EMI) around 1991.

-It is a brief therapy technique that is effective in treating acute and post-traumatic stress, but also phobias, the symptoms associated with addictions and negative or self-limiting thoughts.
+It is a brief therapy technique that is effective in treating acute and post-traumatic stress, also phobias, the symptoms associated with addictions and negative or self-limiting thoughts.
 EMI is a neuro-therapeutic method for accessing and integrating traumatic memories and experiences

 In this 7 minute video Steve Andreas works with a Vietnam veteran using EMI: